 For getting data into the Unit21 system (i.e imports) there is a limit of 200 calls per second.
-There is a general limit of 200 requests per ip/route.

-200 calls per second
+What does 200 calls per second mean?

-mean?For example, you can only call the /create_event API endpoint 200 times every 1 second.
+For example, you can only call the /create_event API endpoint 200 times every 1 second.

 The LIST APIs are intended to only return a small list of data.